We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Look for sales on the previous models of the running shoe you’re interested in.
 Sometimes you can get a great deal on an older shoe that still has the same features.

 Still overwhelmed with options?
 Take a step back and consider your top priorities.

 For example, maybe you’re looking to run on roads and like a cushioned feel.
-Or maybe you’re into bounding up trails and need stability.
-Perhaps you’re in the market for a lightweight racing shoe.
+Maybe you’re into bounding up trails and need stability.
+Or maybe you’re in the market for a lightweight racing shoe.

-- Shoe weight: Lighter tends to be good for racing.
+- Shoe weight.
+Lighter tends to be good for racing.
 Heavier may mean a shoe has more stability or cushioning features.

 Some stores have treadmills you can use to take shoes for a short spin.
 Otherwise, try to find a quiet area and do a few slow strides.